Before we go into details on how you can get a free one year VPS, let’s take a quick recap about VPS and why you want or need to have one for JARVEE.

 - You may exit the Edit window and connect to your VPS.
-On your VPS, open the File Explorer and, in the Devices and Drivers section, you should see the selected folder form your Mac machine.
+On your VPS, open the File Explorer and, in the Devices and Drivers section, you should see the selected folder from your Mac machine.

 TIP: You just have to repeat these steps for all the folders you need for your work and you should be good to go.

-Installing JARVEE on VPS is practically the same as installing it on any Windows based computer.
+Installing JARVEE on VPS is practically the same as installing it on any Windows-based computer.
 All you need to do is double click the installer and you will be guided through the steps that you need to take before installing it.

 In order to get the installer on your VPS either use your local drives on your VPS as explained in the steps mentioned above or just download the software directly on your server.

 If you opt to download JARVEE on your VPS, you can get the link from JARVEE Installation.
 In addition to the download link, you can also view the installation tutorial provided on the same page.

 As soon as you are over and done with the installation process, you can start using it as you would use it on your own computer.
 And since JARVEE is on your VPS, it will be up and running 24/7 thus you can set it up and it will start automating your social media tasks.
 Just use the remote desktop connection to check JARVEE on your VPS from time to time, see if everything is working as planned.

 This may not be directly connected with using JARVEE on your VPS but still, we’d like to share this bit of information with you in case you encounter a problem with browsing, downloading, and so on through Internet Explorer (the only browser on your VPS).